RedDragonWebDesign/BlueThrust5/readme.md

 Please report all bugs, security issues, and feature requests.

+Your feedback is essential.
+Feel free to make lots of issues if you want.
+I will investigate and respond to each.

-Create a GitHub account, then [create an issue](https://github.com/RedDragonWebDesign/BlueThrust5).
+Please create a GitHub account, then [create an issue](https://github.com/RedDragonWebDesign/BlueThrust5).

 ## Need help?